EBSC v. Attorney General Barr

 Please join East Bay Sanctuary Covenant in speaking out against the Trump administration’s attacks on the legal right to seek asylum.

 EBSC reaffirms our commitment to support people’s fundamental human right to seek asylum.

-“The ban will have a huge and detrimental impact on hundreds of Bay Area asylum applicants.
-For 36 years, we have helped vulnerable populations — victims of gender-based violence, indigenous Guatemalans, LGBT individuals, and unaccompanied children —obtain asylum.
+“Trump’s new policy would have a huge and detrimental impact on hundreds of Bay Area asylum applicants.
+Since 1982, we have helped vulnerable populations — victims of gender-based violence, indigenous Guatemalans, LGBT individuals, and unaccompanied children —obtain asylum.
 Our clients deserve safety and protection under U.S. and international asylum law.”

 - Michael Smith, EBSC’s Director of Refugee Rights

-- Going forward, about 80% of EBSC clients would be unable to apply for asylum.
+- Going forward, 50% of EBSC clients would be unable to apply for asylum.
 The ramifications of the Trump administration’s actions will be long-reaching for people who are genuinely deserving of asylum protection.
-EBSC’s 36-year old asylum program reaching the most traumatized populations would be terminated.
+EBSC’s 37-year old asylum program reaching the most traumatized populations would be terminated.

 - Join EBSC’s social media networks.
-Share accurate news and articles so more people are informed of the detrimental impact of the Asylum Ban.
-Follow us on Facebook, Twitter, Instagram!
+Share accurate news and articles so more people are informed of the detrimental impact of these attacks on asylum law.

 - Support EBSC by volunteering or donating – your support matters!